 Without stating the obvious, I think it would be easy to drive past this little place because it looks a little different to the norm.

 Collectively, we have a huge gap in our knowledge of Japanese cuisine, but a willingness to learn can reveal exciting and unexpected surprises.
-Give it a go!
+Give this hidden gem a go!

 3/124 Pappas Way, Carrara Ph: 0451 133 996 Open: Wed 3 – 9pm; Thurs 12 – 3pm, 5 – 9pm; Fri – Sat 12 – 9pm.